Dynamics of $f(R)$ gravity models and asymmetry of time: Dynamics of radiation dominated phase

 where $c_{2}$ is another integration constant.

-In radiation dominated phase we examine that the scale factor $a(t) \propto t^{\frac{1}{2}}$, which is same as in the case of standard model.
-Figures (\ref{f1}) and (\ref{f2}) shows variation of Hubble parameter $H(t)$ and scale factor $a(t)$ with time $t$ in radiation phase.
-The Ricci scalar $R$ for radiation dominated era is given by
+In radiation dominated phase we confirm that the scale factor $a(t) \propto t^{\frac{1}{2}}$, which is same as in the case of standard model.
+Figures (\ref{f1}) and (\ref{f2}) show variation the Hubble parameter $H(t)$ and scale factor $a(t)$ with time $t$ in radiation phase.
+As expected, the Ricci scalar $R$ for radiation dominated era is given by